Sociocultural Support Activities

 Canon and Kyoto Culture Association (NPO) have been running the Cultural Heritage Inheritance Project, commonly known as the Tsuzuri Project, since 2007.

 Many of Japanese precious ancient cultural assets have limited viewing opportunities, often because they have been moved overseas or are preserved in storage as designated national treasures.
-The Tsuzuri Project combines Canon’s imaging technology with traditional craftsmanship from Kyoto to create high-resolution facsimiles that are as close to the original as possible.
+The Tsuzuri Project combines Canon’s imaging technology with traditional craftsmanship from Kyoto to create high-resolution facsimiles that are as faithful to the original as possible.
 The facsimiles are utilized in a range of ways, including in public exhibitions held by the donating institution and for educational purposes.

 Contributing to Society Through Rugby